 To communicate your message in the most direct way possible, you need to know what channels your customers are on.
 Are you a B2B company with consumers that spend a lot of time on LinkedIn?
 Are you a clothing brand targeting millennials that engage mostly on Instagram?
 Knowing your consumer demographic and characteristics will help you develop an omnichannel marketing campaign tailored specifically to your consumer base that targets every platform and device they come into contact with.

 Testing and Tracking

-A key element of all marketing campaigns is to create the right mix of communication approaches that get to the consumer.
+All marketing campaigns need to have the right mix of communication approaches that get to the consumer.
 This is no different for omnichannel marketing.
-With an omnichannel approach for a digital marketing campaign, tracking means that you can make informed decisions about what is working best, and easily make additions or take away elements by monitoring what channels are and aren’t getting to your consumer, and making the necessary changes as your campaign progresses.
+With an omnichannel approach, tracking means that you can make informed decisions about what is working best.
+Thus, marketers can monitor what channels are and aren’t getting to your consumer, and make the necessary changes as your campaign progresses.

 Starting the Campaign

-An omnichannel approach does not mean that you can use the same ad for everything, but it does mean that their needs to be a consistent and conscious thread between everything you communicate and put in front of your consumer.
+An omnichannel approach does not mean that you can use the same ad for everything.
+However, it does mean there needs to be a consistent and conscious thread between everything you communicate to your consumer.
 This will bring your message to the places where your consumer receives their content the most.
-By being at every step of the consumer’s involvement with your brand, an omnichannel digital marketing campaign ensures that your campaign is all about the consumer experience, engagement, and strategic planning.
+As a result of being at every step of the consumer’s involvement with your brand, an omnichannel digital marketing campaign ensures that your campaign is all about the consumer experience, engagement, and strategic planning.